 Compact umbrellas are allowed in standing areas only — not in seated grandstands.
 If it's raining at your grandstand seat, your waterproof jacket is your only shelter.

-Some links are affiliate links — we may earn a small commission at no extra cost to you.
+Some links above are affiliate links — we may earn a small commission at no extra cost to you.